System Design Space

 7. GraphQL in the Real World

-• Query depth/complexity limits, timeouts, and safeguards.
+• Query depth limits, query complexity limits, timeouts, and rate limits.

 What you get after reading